stalomeow/StarRailNPRShaderDocs/docs/en/character/asset-and-material.md

 # Asset and Material

+## Obtaining Assets

+Using this Shader requires a lot of ripped assets, which you need to obtain yourself.
+This project does not provide assets, tools, or tutorials to help you obtain assets.

+!!! info "Official MMD Models"

+    Download link: [https://www.aplaybox.com/u/516827875](https://www.aplaybox.com/u/516827875){target="_blank"}.
+MMD models lack some detailed information, so the rendering may not be as good as ripped models.

 ## Processing Assets

 Textures and models of characters need to be set up correctly before they can be used.
 This is a repetitive and tedious task, so this project provides an asset processor.
 After importing an asset, if its path meets certain requirements, the asset processor will automatically apply presets to it without the need for manual modification of the asset settings.
 For models, it can also automatically smooth their normals.